keplerlab/enhant/Readme.md

 ## Chrome Extension
 Then enhan(t) Chrome extension is the minimum requirement to get started with enhan(t) in a meaningful way.
 It allows basic users to enhance the meetings conducted in Zoom, MS Teams or Jitsi on the Chrome browser.
 It enables users to:
-* Bookmark moments (capture the timestamp of the moment along with the last <few> seconds of host side transcription)
+* Bookmark moments (capture the timestamp of the moment along with the last 10 seconds of host side transcription)
 * Capture screenshots (take the screenshot of the visible tab area along with the timestamp)
 * Take notes (take manual notes along with timestamp)
 * Transcript the host side of the conversation (from the microphone)